Relacibo/hyprmcsr/docs/README.md

 - [Troubleshooting](./020-troubleshooting.md)
 - [Further Reading & Links](./021-links.md)

+---

+For a general Linux MCSR guide, see [linux-mcsr by Saanvi](https://its-saanvi.github.io/linux-mcsr/).
+Most sections might be useful for this toolkit as well, **except** for the parts about Resetti, audio stream splitting, keymap rebinds, and configuring i3 or GNOME on Xorg.
+These aspects are either handled differently or automatically by hyprmcsr.

 > **Note:**
 > This documentation was created with the help of [GitHub Copilot](https://github.com/features/copilot).